Chronicle Health

 This page describes the technical and organisational measures Chronicle Health uses to protect your health data during processing.

 Your data is handled by one person.
-There are no employees, contractors, or third parties with access to your health records.
+There are no contractors or third parties with access to your health records.
 This eliminates the most common source of data breaches: unnecessary access.

-Before any data is sent to an AI model, all direct identifiers are removed:
+Before any data is sent to an AI model, direct identifiers are removed:

 • Full name, date of birth, addresses, postcodes